OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 - Make a paste (1 tbsp baking soda + a few drops of water)

-- Rub it on stained parts or the filter
+- Rub it on the stained parts or the filter

 - Let it sit 5–10 minutes, then scrub and rinse